 A very hands-on course, held in the beautiful Northumbrian countryside.
-We’ll use specialist tools such as carving axes, adzes and gouges with good technical and safety guidance all the way.
+We’ll use specialist tools such as carving axes, adzes and gouges with essential technical and safety guidance all the way.

 By working with the grain, freshly cut wood reveals itself as a strong and flexible material.
-Easily worked with a few sharp tools.
+Easily worked with a few sharp traditional hand tools.

 We’ll use tools hand-made by such eminent makers as Gransfors Bruk, Hans Karlsson, Ashley Iles and Svante Djarv.